w3security/cli/help/cli-commands/iac-describe.md

 ### `--ignore-policy`

-Ignore all set policies, the current policy in the `.w3security` file, org level ignores, and the project policy in the Snyk Web UI.
+Ignore all set policies, the current policy in the `.w3security` file, org level ignores, and the project policy in the w3security Web UI.

 ### `--policy-path=<PATH_TO_POLICY_FILE>`